Internectio/Locuscraft/README.md

 # What is Locuscraft?

 A website built for everyone and by everyone.
-Locuscraft's aim is to be globally used as an open source, decentralized medium of information sharing and creation through individual and collaborative efforts, with the use of open source tools, a user-friendly interface, and data architecture centered around and voted on by its users.
+Locuscraft's aim is to bridge the gap between information and people.
+Locuscraft aims to be globally used as an open source, decentralized medium of information sharing and creation through individual and collaborative efforts, with the use of open source tools, a user-friendly interface, and data architecture centered around and voted on by its users.

 Locuscraft's purpose is to take human awareness to the MAX.
 Today, disinformation is rampant in the media and the news, but at the same time there is explosive growth in information sharing on the internet.
 I believe there is great untapped potential in the way and the extent to which we can share information and learn information.
 By information, I mean news, tutorials, reviews, polls, and education.
 We can take awareness to the max by bridging the gap between the source and consumer of this information.
 We can create a central, globally unified repository of information, that is not filtered through third parties, in order to create a reliable, universal, and truthful information hub for everyone in the world.
 This is the purpose of Locuscraft.